openshift/ansible-service-broker/docs/specs/broker-ci.md

 < add any additional CI layers here>

 ### Fast and Cheap
-- Build the Broker, MediaWiki, and rhscl-prosgrsql containers
+- Build the Broker, MediaWiki, and rhscl-postgresql-apb containers
 - Deploy the Broker
 - Provision MediaWiki
 - Provision rhscl-postgresql